BlogCustomer Satisfaction

 A high level of customer satisfaction is a business goal for every brand and a key to its success.
 If you're reading this article, it means you probably agree with this statement, and you are looking for tips on how to improve customer satisfaction.

-Customer satisfaction affects your business revenue.
-Low customer satisfaction levels mean your retention rates are likely to be low, too.
-According to a book titled Marketing Metrics, businesses have a 60-70% chance of selling to an existing customer while the likelihood of selling to a new customer is only 5-20%.
+Customer satisfaction affects business revenue.
+Low customer satisfaction levels mean lower customer loyalty, which in turn means lower retention rates.
+According to a book titled Marketing Metrics, businesses have a 60-70% chance of selling to an existing customer, while the likelihood of selling to a new customer is only 5-20%.

-Using customer insights, you can improve the experience for your customers, boost customer satisfaction, and increase your retention rate.
+Using customer insights, you can meet customer expectations, boost customer satisfaction, and increase your retention rate.

 So how can you improve customer satisfaction in today's customer-centric world?
 These are some general rules that apply to all businesses, no matter their size or industry.